 Provide guidelines for use

-- Asking users to consider the nature of the data fed into the tool, to determine if it is too sensitive to share and for such data to be anonymised
+- Asking users to first consider the nature of the data fed into the tool, to determine if it is too sensitive to share and whether such data should be anonymised

 - Ensuring that AI-generated material undergoes careful human review before use for accuracy, completeness, and protection of both third-party rights and the company’s proprietary information

-- Specifying whether tools must be user-only accounts created with company email addresses/credentials
+- Specifying whether tools must be used only with accounts created using company email addresses/credentials

-- Stating that usage of AI must comply with any other business policies, codes of conduct and obligations in employment or engagement contracts
+- Stating that usage of AI must comply with business policies, codes of conduct and obligations in employment or engagement contracts

 - Undergoing an approval process for use of any new AI tools

 - Informing users that they need to opt-out (where possible) from allowing the AI tools to use input data for machine learning purposes